 The key difference between nofollow and dofollow lies in their impact on search engine rankings.
-The former tells search engines not to consider the referred page for ranking purposes, whereas the latter passes equity and contributes to the site’s search rankings.
+The former tells search engines not to consider the referred page for ranking purposes, whereas the latter passes link juice and contributes to the site’s search rankings.

 Effect of Nofollow Links on Website SEO